-Recently Issued Accounting Pronouncement Pending Adoption
+Recently Adopted Accounting Pronouncement

 In November 2023, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update ("ASU") 2023-07, Segment Reporting - Improvements to Reportable Segment Disclosures, requiring disclosure of significant expenses for each reportable segment and amount regularly provided to the CODM and included in the reported measure(s) of the segment profit or loss.
 This ASU also clarifies that single reportable segment entities are subject to the required disclosures in its entirety under ASC Topic 280.
 The ASU does not change the identification and determination of its operating segments, aggregation of operating segment or application of quantitative thresholds to determine its reportable segments.
 This ASU is effective for fiscal years beginning after December 15, 2023.
 Amendments in the ASU apply retrospectively to all period presented in the financial statements unless impracticable to do so.
-The Company is currently evaluating the impact of the adoption of this standard.
+The Company adopted this new disclosure guidance and applied the amendments retrospectively to all prior periods presented.
+See Note 24 - Segment Information.